AyaMYousef/LibraryManagementSystem/README.md

-Library Management System
+# Library Management System

 A Node.js and Express-based backend for managing books, users, and transactions in a library.
-Features include secure user authentication, role-based access control, and book borrowing/return workflows.
+Features include secure user authentication, role-based access control, and workflows for book borrowing and return.

 ├── src/